liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 Icons](../../images/dm-action-icons.png).
 Describing them from left to right, the X is for cancelling file checkout, the secured lock is for file check-in, the unsecured lock is for file check-out, the crossed arrows are for moving the files, and the trash can is for moving files to the Recycle Bin.
+You move selected files to a subfolder via drag and drop.
 File check-out and check-in is explained later in *Collaborating on Files*.

 ![Figure x: A file's entry view lets you act on the file, preview it, and inspect its details.
 If you've installed an appropriate preview plugin for a file, its preview image displays in the preview area.
 Liferay can, by default, preview many image types.](../../images/dm-file-entry-details.png)